BlazOrazem/vat-calculator/README.md

 Calculate VAT value based on your amount.

-# Options
+# Features

 * Set custom VAT value percentage
 * Add VAT to amount
 * Subtract VAT from amount
-* Choose decimal places for the result
+* Change the number of decimal places displayed for the result